go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 {{< toc >}}

-Gitea provides automatically upgrade mechanism.
-Just get a new Gitea, stop the old one, run the new one.
+To update Gitea, download a newer version, stop the old one, perform a backup, and run the new one.
 Everytime a Gitea instance runs, it checks whether an upgrade action should be taken.
 If an upgrade action is required, Gitea will take some time to complete the upgrade and then serve.